buhrmi/vue-pouch/README.md

-> Use this plugin for prototyping purposes only.
-Authentication is kind-of broken/badly implemented.
-There are a couple of re-implementations of this project that try to address the shortcomings.
-It might be worthwhile to look at this one https://github.com/MDSLKTR/pouch-vue
+> This plugin is not maintained anymore.
+Please go here for a better implementation with a similar API https://github.com/MDSLKTR/pouch-vue

 # vue-pouch